Data protection

 2. to maintain operational and IT security

-Even while you are visiting our website, our web server, which is the computer on which this website is stored, usually automatically saves data such as
+Even while you are currently visiting our website, our web server, which is the computer on which this website is stored, usually automatically stores data such as

 • Browser and browser version (e.g. Chrome 87)